CURRENT ISSUE

 Who did you record/produce the single with?

-Luan Meaker looks after the engineering and production.
-There were definitely a lot of random funny moments during recording – late nights, surviving on snacks, constantly replaying tiny sections over and over until they felt right.
-One of the funniest was when we showed up to the studio, Luan turned on his computer and smoke started coming out of the interface.
-We said it was probably because of how good the album is haha.
+We recorded and produced the single with Luan Meaker at Parachute Studios.
+He’s extremely talented and great to work with.
+There were a lot of random funny moments during recording and we learned heaps especially when having to constantly replay tiny sections over and over until they felt right.
+One of the funniest moments was when we showed up to the studio, Luan turned on his computer and smoke started coming out of the interface.
+We said it was probably because of how good the album is haha!
 Luckily Luan has our stuff on three different backups, so we weren’t too worried.

 What would you like listeners to take away from this song?